J-Mara/Cyber_Final/README.md

 Daily log:
 -----
+12/22/21:
+Maret Rudin-Aulenbach: I got the XSS injection mostly working (it prints the cookie name, rather than the cookie values, to an alert).
+I'm currently working on fixing that and I also worked on the slideshow.

+12/21/21:
+Maret Rudin-Aulenbach: I changed the home page so that the vigenere puzzle reveals the javascript that must be inserted for the XSS attack, rather than leading to the Steg challenge.
+Now the XSS injection leads to the Steg challenge.
+I also worked on the slideshow.

 12/20/21:
 Maret Rudin-Aulenbach: I started the slideshow (link above), and I researched using simple javascript to print the cookie data to the console (XSS).